-If you are in Australia and believe that a person, subject to this code, has breached this code in a way that may constitute a possible criminal offence you must report your concern to your Branch Director and the relevant state or territory police.
+If you believe that a person, subject to this code, has breached this code in a way that may constitute a possible criminal offence you must report your concern to your supervisor (Branch Director or International Director) and the relevant state or territory police.
+Concerns relating to the Branch Director or the International Director should be directed to the relevant Board chairperson.